Sous le vent

-"Sous le vent" (meaning "under the wind") is a song by Canadian singers Garou and Celine Dion from Garou's debut album, Seul (2000).
+"Sous le vent" (lit.
+'Under the wind') is a song by Canadian singers Garou and Celine Dion from Garou's debut album, Seul (2000).
 It was written by Jacques Veneruso and produced by Erick Benzi, with additional production by Humberto Gatica and Aldo Nova.
 "Sous le vent" was released as the album's third single on 29 October 2001.
-The song became a hit in Francophone countries, topping the charts in France, Belgium's Wallonia, and Quebec, and reaching number two in Switzerland.
-It was also certified Diamond in France and Platinum in Belgium and Switzerland.
+The song was successful in Francophone countries, reaching number one in France, Belgium's Wallonia, and Quebec, and number two in Switzerland.
+It was certified diamond in France and platinum in Belgium and Switzerland.
 In 2005, "Sous le vent" was included on Dion's greatest hits album, On ne change pas.

 Background and release

 Garou's debut album, Seul, was released in November 2000 and became successful in Francophone countries.
 It included a duet with Celine Dion, "Sous le vent".
 The song was written by Jacques Veneruso and produced by Erick Benzi, with additional production by Humberto Gatica and Aldo Nova.
 "Sous le vent" was selected as the album's third single and released on 29 October 2001.
 In 2005, it was included on Dion's greatest hits album, On ne change pas.